Grand Palace Bangkok, Thailand – A Photo Essay

 Open Structures

 The golden pagodas had people circumambulating them.
-The Garudas in all kinds of sizes and shaped stood like guards.
+The Garudas in all kinds of sizes and shapes stood like guards.
 The parapets ended like the hoods of a multi-faced snake.
 The dwarfs carried the buildings on their able shoulders.

 Mythical figures